Key Takeaways

 Red, Yellow, Green: Different Types of Bell Peppers

-There are three main types of bell peppers that you can find in your local supermarket today: red, green and yellow.
-The color of each type varies depending on how ripe it was when picked from the plant.
-Those three types of pepper vary in terms of taste and their nutrient content.
+You can find three types of bell peppers in your local supermarket today: red, green and yellow.
+The color varies depending on how ripe the pepper was when picked from the plant.
+It also affects its taste and nutrient content.

-- Green bell peppers are slightly less sweet than red peppers and have more of a tangy flavor.
-They’re a good source of fiber, folate and potassium.
+- Compared to red peppers, green bell peppers are a little less sweet and have a tangier flavor.
+They’re a good source of potassium, fiber, and folate.

 How to Feed Bell Peppers to Your Dog

-There are many ways to serve bell peppers to dogs.
+There are many ways to give your dog bell peppers.
 Try serving them with some of these other healthy foods for a nutritious snack that will keep your pup happy and satisfied throughout the day:

 - Add chopped-up pieces to their food bowl.